EndPointCorp/end-point-blog/2021/12/creating-translation-and-currency-converter-bot-with-telegram-and-google-app-script.md

 - spreadsheet
 ---

 In the previous [writing](/blog/2021/11/forwarding-google-forms-responses-to-api/) written by Afif, he elaborated on how to use Google App Script with Google Form.
-Coincidentally last year I learned a bit on how to use Google App Script with Telegram Bot as a Personal Ledger Tool written by [Mars Escobin](https://medium.com/@mars_escobin/telegram-inline-keyboards-using-google-app-script-f0a0550fde26).The base code that she wrote could be referred [here](https://github.com/mariannetrizha/budgetter/blob/master/budgetter_bot.js)
+Coincidentally last year I learned a bit on how to use Google App Script with Telegram Bot as a Personal Ledger Tool written by [Mars Escobin](https://medium.com/@mars_escobin/telegram-inline-keyboards-using-google-app-script-f0a0550fde26).The base code that she wrote can be referred [here].(https://github.com/mariannetrizha/budgetter/blob/master/budgetter_bot.js)

+The following how the Telegram Bot that I learned from Mars looks like

+(/blog/2021/12/creating-translation-and-currency-converter-bot-with-telegram-and-google-app-script/najmi-budget.jpg)

 In this writing I will share a bit on how to adapt Mars’ code and use Telegram Bot to get the input from the user and let Google App Script to call Google’s cloud based services (translation and finance) and later return the outputs to the user.